Article

 Here is the clean install procedure which can be performed at least every time a new version of macOS is released:

-- Backup all the data to an external disk with a clone.
-Two options are to use Duplicate (a free utility which can copy and paste an entire bootable volume), or Mac Backup Guru (a paid, fully featured backup utility with unique incremental backups capability) for that.
+2. Backup all the data to an external disk with a clone.
+You can use Mac Backup Guru (a fully featured backup utility with unique incremental backups capability) for that.

 At this point, after a reboot and some minor adjustments (the Dock may not have your previous configuration for example, if you did this while logged into the same user account as you just updated), your new OS should be indistinguishable from your previous one, while being faster and smaller due to reduced clutter.